ChuckHeintzelman/getting-stuff-done-laravel-code/README.md

 Each branch in this repository contains source code as it is at the end of each chapter named in the branch.

-This is from Chapter 31 - The TaskCollection and Task classes
+This is from Chapter 32 - Testing the TaskCollection and Task classes

 Changes in this chapter:

+* Created unit tests for the Task class
+* Fixed bug in Task class
+* Updated timezone in config
-* Implemented TaskCollectionInterface with the TaskCollection class
+* Fixed bugs in TaskCollection class
-* Added methods to TaskInterface
-* Implement TaskInterface with the Task class
+* Created unit tests for the TaskCollection class
-* Bound the two interfaces implemented here with the concrete classes